mhlee216/mhlee216.github.io/index.md

 This includes topics in deep neural network applications, graph neural networks, drug discovery, molecule generation and web scraping.

-You can find the source codes of my little projects on <a href="https://github.com/mhlee216">GitHub</a>.
+You can find the source codes of my projects on <a href="https://github.com/mhlee216">GitHub</a>.

 You can read my <a href="https://drive.google.com/file/d/1Wxf4IKt4U9BpZbT1KWxtr-QUCV3-dQG1/view?usp=sharing">CV</a> if you want.